amgorelik/amgorelik.github.io/_posts/2019-03-02-code-writing-code.md

 Since then, I became a big proponent of code writing code.
 Essentially, you construct a higher-level language for yourself.
-Higher language always means greater expressive power and programmer productivity.
+A higher language always means greater expressive power and programmer productivity.

-Speaking for a second of other solutions available.
+Let's talk, for a second, about other options available to me back then.
 Of course, C does have a built-in solution for code generation I was “supposed” to use: the preprocessor.
-Alas, the C preprocessor is a sad joke (beyond a few simple tasks like conditional compilation); it’s not even Turing-complete.
+Alas, the C preprocessor is a sad joke (beyond a few simple tasks like conditional compilation);
+it’s not even Turing-complete.
 Which is kind of sad, historically speaking, since there were industrial languages before C with vastly superior preprocessing capabilities.
 For example, [PL/I](http://web.eah-jena.de/~kleine/history/languages/IBM-PLI-F-LangRefMan.pdf) (developed by IBM in the 1960s) had a full-featured preprocessor with typed variables, loops and subroutines, not to mention the syntax